 3. Shantiniketan, West Bengal

 Rabindranath Tagore, a very famous Bengali poet, and Nobel Laureate started the celebration of Holi in Shantiniketan during Spring Festival (Basanta Utsav).
 As he was really inspired by the spring and colors of this festival, he introduced Holi as an annual event in his Vishva Bharati University.
 Also, students put their efforts to organize a cultural program for visitors.
-Now, Basanta Utsav has become a renowned part of history and culture of Bengal which also attracts the foreign tourists.
+Now, Basanta Utsav has become a renowned part of the history and culture of Bengal which also attracts foreign tourists.

 4. Purulia, West Bengal

 Basanta Utsav which is a folk festival is celebrated for 3 days in Purulia district of West Bengal.
-Celebrations here begin few days before the actual Holi.
+Celebrations here begin a few days before the actual Holi.
 People of Purulia exhibit their unique folk art through their folk songs and dances such as Chau, Natua.
-Also, very famous Baul musicians of West Bengal gives their stunning performance showing their native culture to make it the best Holi for you.
+Also, very famous Baul musicians of West Bengal give their stunning performance showing their native culture to make it the best Holi for you.

 5. Hampi, Karnataka